matheusfba/trips-data-ingestion/README.md

 2. Docker
 3. Docker Compose

-## :pencil: Architecture
+## :pencil: Local Architecture

 ![Blank Diagram (1)](https://user-images.githubusercontent.com/3865974/167312549-7a5e740b-e078-4385-b03f-333644216c91.jpeg)

-For this challenge, I've builded a architecture that uses a docker-compose to create a container with python scripts that attend the challenge requirements, a Redis server to enqueue jobs and a PostgreSQL database to store data.
+For this challenge, I've builded a architecture that uses a docker-compose to create a container with python scripts that attend the challenge requirements, a Redis server to enqueue jobs, and a PostgreSQL database to store data.

 ### 🚀 Running the ingestion process